Spring is upon us! That means only one thing. It’s time for some spring home maintenance. Check out these tips to get you on your way.

 Woodwork Should Be Repaired And Resealed

-Railings, fences, trellises, and other wood structures also require attention.
-If left alone, these structures will degrade and rot.
+Railings, fences, trellises, and other structures also require attention.
+If left alone, and made of wood, these structures will degrade and rot.
+If you’ve installed vinyl fencing or railings, a simple cleaning should do the trick.

 If you have a wooden fence, make sure the panels are in good shape.
 If the wood is dry, split, or fractured, these parts can be bonded back together.
 As the glue hardens, tape the parts together.
 Planks that are too damaged to be repaired should be replaced.